-The ANC Foundation (a private, 501 C-3 tax exempt, non-profit corporation) provides scholarships to students attending ANC.
+The ANC Foundation (a private, 501 C-3 tax exempt, nonprofit corporation) provides scholarships to students attending ANC through private contributions.
 The College’s Foundation, created in 1977, is one of the most successful two-year college foundations in the state.
-The foundation’s assets include endowments for scholarships, farmland, facilities such as the Moore Center, the Harry L. Crisp Center, and are directed by a Board of Governors.
+The foundation’s assets include endowments for scholarships, farmland, facilities, and is directed by a Board of Governors.
+Scholarships are constantly being sought and one-time opportunities occur on a regular basis.
 Gifts may be made at any time by contacting the Development Office.
 Memorials and gifts are acknowledged to both the donor and the person or family being honored.

-Because many students have financial issues, the Foundation works closely with the Financial Aid Office and the Admissions Office to help students remedy these problems.
-Awards of various amounts are made to students who have demonstrated high academic performance and/or financial need by the college’s scholarship committee.
-Scholarships are constantly being sought and one-time opportunities occur on a regular basis.
+Because many students have financial issues, the Foundation works closely with both the Financial Aid Office and the Admissions Office to help students remedy these problems.
+Awards of various amounts are made by the College Scholarship Committee to students who have demonstrated financial need.

 ANC Foundation Scholarships

 The Bonnie Wheeler Davis Memorial Scholarship was established by the family of Ms. Davis after her death in October 2003.
 It is an endowed scholarship available to students who exemplify need and a desire to earn a college education.
 Ms. Davis was a supporter of education, and funds from this scholarship can be used toward tuition, fees or books.
 Recipients can be either full-time or part-time and must maintain a minimum 2.5 G.P.A.